-- providing overall strategy and direction for the Company and its subsidiaries (the "Group"); - reviewing the corporate policies and financial performance of the Group; - reviewing the Management's performance; - establishing an enterprise risk management framework of prudent and effective controls to assess and manage risks; - considering sustainability issues including environmental and social factors, as part of its strategic formulation; - identifying the key stakeholder groups and recognising that their perceptions affect the Company's reputation; and - setting the Company's values and standards (including ethical standards) and ensuring that obligations to shareholders and other stakeholders are understood and met.
+- providing overall strategy and direction for the Company and its subsidiaries (the "Group"); - reviewing the corporate policies and financial performance of the Group; - reviewing the Management's performance: - establishing an enterprise risk management framework of prudent and effective controls to assess and manage risks; - considering sustainability issues including environmental and social factors, as part of its strategic formulation; - identifying the key stakeholder groups and recognising that their perceptions affect the Company's reputation; and - setting the Company's values and standards (including ethical standards) and ensuring that obligations to shareholders and other stakeholders are understood and met.

 Directors, as fiduciaries, act objectively in the best interests of the Company and hold the Management accountable for the Company's performance.

 The Board implements a code of conduct and ethics, sets appropriate tone-from-the-top and desired organisational culture, and ensures proper accountability within the Company.
 Directors facing conflicts of interest recuse themselves from discussions and decisions involving the issues of conflict (Provision 1.1).

-The Board conducts meetings on a half-yearly basis in accordance with Rule 705 of the Singapore Exchange Securities Trading Limited ("SGX-ST") Listing Manual and whenever necessary as circumstances arise.
-A total of four scheduled Board meetings were held in the financial year ended 30 June 2024 ("FY2024").
+There are four Board meetings scheduled each year, including two held on a half-yearly basis in accordance with Rule 705 of the Singapore Exchange Securities Trading Limited ("SGX-ST") Listing Manual and whenever necessary as circumstances arise.
+A total of five Board meetings were held in the financial year ended 30 June 2025 ("FY2025").
 To assist the Board in discharging its duties and functions, the Board has delegated authorities to the Board Committees, namely the Audit & Risk Committee ("ARC"), Remuneration Committee ("RC") and Nominating Committee ("NC").
-Each of the ARC, RC and NC has been constituted with terms of reference setting out their composition, authorities and duties approved by the Board and may recommend and/or decide on matters within their terms of reference.
+Each of the ARC, RC and NC has been constituted with terms of reference setting out their composition, authorities and duties, approved by the Board and may recommend and/or decide on matters within their terms of reference.
 The Board reviews the composition of the membership of the Board Committees whenever appropriate.
 The names of the committee members, the terms of reference, any delegation of the Board's authority to make decisions and a summary of each committee's activities are disclosed in this Annual Report (Provision 1.4).

-The details of the Directors' attendance at the Board and Board Committee meetings and Annual General Meeting ("AGM") in FY2024 are set out in the table below (Provision 1.5).
+The details of the Directors' attendance at the Board and Board Committee meetings and Annual General Meeting ("AGM") in FY2025 are set out in the table below (Provision 1.5).

 Board Audit & Risk Committee Remuneration Committee Nominating Committee AGM

-Meetings Held: Meetings Held: Meetings Held: Meeting Held: Meeting Held: 1 Meeting Attended
+Meetings Held 5 Meetings Held 4 Meetings Held 2 Meeting Held 1 Meeting Held 1

-Name Meetings Attended Meetings Attended Meetings Attended Meeting Attended
+Name Meetings Attended Meetings Attended Meetings Attended Meeting Attended Meeting Attended

-Cheng Wai Keung 4 1 1
+Cheng Wai Keung 5 - - 1 1

-Edmund Cheng Wai Wing 4 - 1
+Edmund Cheng Wai Wing 5 - - - 1

-Cheng Man Tak 4 - 1
+Cheng Man Tak 5 - - - 1

-Eric Ang Teik Lim 4 3 - 1 1
+Eric Ang Teik Lim 5 4 - 1 1

-Mildred Tan 4 3 2 1
+Mildred Tan 5 4 2 - 1

-Kwa Kim Li ^(a) 4 1 2 1
+Kwa Kim Li 5 - 2 1 1

-Guy Daniel Harvey-Samuel (b) 4 2 2 1 1
+Guy Daniel Harvey-Samuel 5 4 2 - 1

-Tan Sri Zulkurnain Bin Awang 4 - 1
+Tan Sri Zulkurnain Bin Awang 5 - - - 1

-Tan Hwee Bin 3 - 1
+Tan Hwee Bin 5 - - - 1